What are Corporate Practice of Medicine (CPOM) Laws?

 Illinois

-• Summary of Current Law: Illinois has a longstanding Corporate Practice of Medicine restriction.
+- Summary of Current Law: Illinois courts have consistently upheld the restrictions against the corporate practice of medicine (CPOM) and other Illinois licensed healthcare professions since 1935, specifically in Dr. Allison, Dentist, Inc. v.
+Allison, 360 Ill.
+638 (1935) and People v.
+United Medical Service , 362 Ill.
+442 (1936).
+With this case law, the state has a longstanding Corporate Practice of Medicine prohibition.
 The rule against corporate practice of medicine has gained attention following a significant appellate court ruling.
 This court upheld a lower court's decision that hospitals are prohibited from directly employing physicians, as seen in the case of Berlin v.
 Sarah Bush Lincoln Heath Center.
 This ruling has implications for the structure of hospital-physician employment relationships in Illinois.
 The core of the issue stemmed from a contract dispute between Dr. Berlin and the Sarah Bush Lincoln Health Center.
-Dr. Berlin, having resigned to join a competitor, contended that the non-compete clause and the entire employment contract were invalid due to the prohibition against corporate practice of medicine.
-Analyzing the Illinois Medical Practice Act, which requires a valid license for medical practice, and considering Illinois Supreme Court decisions stating that corporations cannot practice medicine or dentistry, the courts determined that hospitals, especially non-profit ones, do not fit the exemptions allowed for HMOs and professional medical corporations.
+Dr. Berlin, having resigned to join a competitor, contended that the non-compete clause and the entire employment contract were invalid due to the Illinois prohibition against corporate practice of medicine (CPOM).
+Analyzing the Illinois Medical Practice Act, which requires a valid license for medical practice, and considering Illinois Supreme Court decisions stating that corporations cannot practice medicine or dentistry, the courts determined that hospitals, especially non-profit ones, do not fit the exemptions allowed for HMOs and professional medical corporations (commonly called PCs).
 Therefore, the direct employment of physicians by these hospitals was seen as an unlicensed practice of medicine, rendering such employment contracts unenforceable.
+The IDFPR (Illinois Department of Financial & Professional Regulation) regulates the medical profession in Illinois, and a letter from the department confirming an individual physician owner's Illinois licensure status is needed before qualifying a foreign professional corporation (PC) in the state.
+The Illinois Medical Practice Act also restricts fee-splitting in the state, be it indirect or direct.

 Indiana

-• Summary of Current Law: Indiana's prohibition against the corporate practice of medicine is codified in its statutes, aimed at preventing non-medical entities from influencing the judgment and ethical duties of healthcare professionals.
+- Summary of Current Law: Indiana's prohibition against the corporate practice of medicine is codified in its statutes, aimed at preventing non-medical entities from influencing the judgment and ethical duties of healthcare professionals.
 The statute broadly defines "practice of medicine" to encompass various aspects, including diagnosing, treating, or preventing any human health conditions (IC 25-22.5-1-1.1(a)(1), West 1994).
 Moreover, the statute expands this definition to include maintaining a place for receiving, examining, or treating individuals with various health issues (IC 25-22.5-1-1.1(a)(2), West 1994).
 While there isn't specific case law interpreting this, the intention appears to ensure that all health facilities, such as clinics, physician offices, and surgery centers, are considered part of the medical practice.
 From July 1, 1996, the definition of medical practice in Indiana also includes providing diagnostic or treatment services via telemedicine regularly or under an agreement, specifically to residents of Indiana (IN 25-22.5-1-1(4), P.L.
 180-1996).
 This inclusion aims to accommodate the evolving nature of healthcare delivery, especially in telemedicine.
 The statute also outlines additional requirements related to the practice of medicine.
+Dentists in Indiana may only be employed by a dentist-owned entity.
+The state also has a prohibition against fee-splitting in any way that is not proportional to the professional services rendered.

 Iowa